Andalusia, Alabama: History

 Andalusia was settled in 1841 after flooding of the Conecuh River and the surrounding lowlands forced citizens to move to higher ground.
 The county seat was moved from Montezuma to Andalusia in 1844.
 Andalusia may have been named by Spanish explorers or settlers since the land where the town is located was part of Spanish Florida until Pinckney's Treaty in 1795.
 Andalusia shares its name with the autonomous community of Andalusia in southern Spain.
 The new town was originally called "New Site" but was known as Andalusia by the time a post office was established in 1846.

 Andalusia was incorporated as a town in 1884.

 In 1899, two railroad lines arrived in Andalusia, the Central of Georgia and the L & N Railroad, and the town began to grow.

 The Avant House is one of seven sites in Andalusia listed on the National Register of Historic Places.

 Geography

-Andalusia is located slightly northwest of the center of Covington County at (31.309, -86.479).
+Andalusia is located slightly northwest of the center of Covington County.

 According to the U.S. Census Bureau, the city has a total area of 51.3 sqkm, of which 50.9 sqkm is land and 0.4 sqkm, or 0.79%, is water.

 Andalusia is served by the South Alabama Regional Airport, formerly known as the Andalusia-Opp Airport, located approximately 5 mi east of the central business district.